Trial date has been set for a man accused of murdering his estranged wife and her son.

 The next day, Lopez was arrested in Charlotte, N.C., with McQuain's Honda, police said.

 On Oct.
-18, a police dog found William McQuain's body in a wooded area in Clarksburg.
+18, in a wooded area in Clarksburg.
 His skull had been crushed, police said.
 A baseball bat, thought to be the murder weapon, was found nearby.
 Surveillance footage from a nearby gas station showed Curtis Lopez and William McQuain together on Oct.
 1. Investigators believe Lopez murdered the boy then.